Physics-50/Module-2/docs/week1.md

 ## Additional sources of uncertainty

 Do you have ideas for additional parameters you might wiggle to understand potentially significant sources of uncertainty in this experiment?
+For this week's checkpoint you are asked to investigate 3 potential sources of uncertainty.
+At least 2 of those should come from the suggestions above, the third can also come from the suggestions above or can come from your own ideas.

 ### Summary of what you need to leave lab with today